 Do you feel trapped?
 Do you

-feel that your life is going nowhere?
+feel like your life is going nowhere?
 Do you feel

-like you life has ended?
+like your life has ended?
 Do you feel worthless if

-you don't dedicate yourself to others?
+you don't give yourself entirely to others?
 Do you feel

-need to point out here is that most co-dependent
+needs to be pointed out here is the fact that most co-dependent

 people either don't feel that they invest more than

-what they get in return, or they don't know how to
+what they get in return, or that they don't know how to

 In real life, many BPD